View James Seltenright's Obituary on kpcnews.com and share memories

 Surviving are his wife of 53 years, Alice Seltenright (Dohner), of Butler; daughter, Karen Dalton, of Fort Wayne; son, Dean Seltenright, of Fort Wayne; son, Mark (Kim) Seltenright, of Fort Wayne; daughter, Nadine Seltenright, of Fort Wayne; stepson, Kevin (Linda) Haverstock, of New Haven; stepdaughter, Brenda (Tom) Rose, of Hamilton; stepson, Dan (Lori) Haverstock, of Grand Haven, Michigan; and stepson, Neil (Missy) Haverstock, of Auburn.
 Also surviving are sisters, Sharon Spake (husband Sonny, deceased), of Dallas Texas, Jeannie Buell (husband Ed, deceased), of Butler, and Phyllis (Jerry) Crothers, of Leo-Cedarville.
 He loved his many grandchildren, great-grandchildren, nieces and nephews.

-A Celebration of Life service will be held on Saturday, Dec.
-14, 2019, at 2 p.m., at Butler United Methodist Church.
+A Celebration of Life service was held on Saturday, Dec.
+14, 2019, at Butler United Methodist Church.

 Memorials may be made to the church.